Nicolai Anders von Hartwiss

-Nicolai Anhorn von Hartwiss (Николай Андерс фон, де Гартвис, Николай Андреевич; was a Livonian-born, Baltic German, Russian botanist, plant explorer and plant breeder.
-His education at the university in Dorpat (Livonia) was interrupted by the Napoleonic Wars 1812–1818 when he served in the Russian army.
-Afterwards he worked on his father's estate and by 1824 was living in Riga and had a collection of 500 varieties of fruit trees and roses.
-He was then appointed to the Russian Imperial Botanical Garden at Nikita where he served as a director for the rest of his career.
+Nicolai Anhorn von Hartwiss (Николай Андерс фон Гартвис), also known as Nikolai Andreyevich Gatvis (Николай Андреевич Гартвис; 1793–1860) was a Russian botanist, plant explorer and plant breeder of Baltic German descent.

+His education at the Imperial University of Dorpat was interrupted by the Napoleonic Wars of 1812–1818 as he served in the Imperial Russian Army.
+Afterwards he worked on his father's estate, and by 1824, he was living in Riga and had a collection of 500 varieties of fruit trees and roses.
+He was then appointed to the Russian Imperial Botanical Garden at Nikita, Crimea, where he served as a director for the rest of his career.
 He is remembered for his plant collection explorations of Georgia and the Crimea, and for the breeding of roses.

 Life

-Von Hartwiss was born Ritter (esquire) Nikolaus Ernst Bartholomäus Anhorn von Hartwiss, Hartwiß in 1793 at his father's estate at Kokenhof near Wolmar, Livonia (now Valmiera, Latvia).
+Von Hartwiss was born Ritter (esquire) Nikolaus Ernst Bartholomäus Anhorn von Hartwiss (Hartwiß) in 1793 at his father's estate at Kokenhof, near Wolmar, Livonia (now Valmiera, Latvia).

 The family Anhorn von Hartwiss (double name) comes from Switzerland.
-His grandfather Silvester Samuel (1708–1782) descended from Swiss Protestant pastors and emigrated to Russia.
-His father, Heinrich Ernst was a registered member of the Livonian nobility (reg.
+His grandfather, Silvester Samuel (1708–1782), descended from Swiss Protestant pastors and emigrated to Russia.
+His father, Heinrich Ernst, was a registered member of the Livonian nobility (reg.
 1769).
 He married his first cousin Christina Louisa.
 Nikolaus was their tenth child.
-By that time Livonia (roughly present day Latvia and the southern part of Estonia) had been absorbed (under the Governorate of Livonia) into the Russian Empire, but the nobility still retained its ancient Baltic German forms and spoke Low German.
+By that time, Livonia (present-day Latvia and Estonia) had been absorbed into the Russian Empire as the Governorate of Livonia, but the nobility still retained its ancient Baltic German forms and spoke Low German.

-Nikolaus was educated at German-speaking Dorpat (now Tartu) university (1809-1812), where his studies were interrupted by Napoleonic wars.

-He was an officer of the Russian Army in the Napoleonic Wars 1812–1818, discharged with wounds.
-This implies that he was (and remained) a subject of the Tsar, not in any sense a Russian citizen.
+Hartwiss was educated at the German-speaking Imperial University of Dorpat (1809–1812), where his studies were interrupted by the Napoleonic Wars.
+He was an officer in the Imperial Russian Army from 1812 to 1818; he was discharged as a result of his wounds.

-Von Hartwiss at one time gained practical gardening experience laying out fields of flowers, fruit trees and both exotic and domestic trees on his father's estate.
-In 1819–1824 he lived in Riga, gardening and fruit growing, with a collection of 500 varieties of fruit trees and roses.
+Hartwiss at one time gained practical gardening experience laying out fields of flowers, fruit trees and both exotic and domestic trees on his father's estate.
+From 1819 to 1824, he lived in Riga, gardening and fruit growing, with a collection of 500 varieties of fruit trees and roses.

-In 1824 he was appointed by Mikhail Semyonovich Vorontsov, governor-general of New Russia, to the Russian Imperial Botanical Garden at Nikita in Yalta on the south coast of the Crimea.
-In 1827 he became its second director, which he remained until he died.
-He extended the Garden's collection of plant varieties from more than a thousand to about three thousand, including the largest collection of fruit varieties in Europe.
+In 1824, he was appointed by Mikhail Semyonovich Vorontsov, governor-general of New Russia, to the Russian Imperial Botanical Garden at Nikita, Crimea.
+In 1827, he became its second director, which he remained until he died.
+He extended the Imperial Botanical Garden's collection of plant varieties from more than a thousand to about three thousand, including the largest collection of fruit varieties in Europe.

-From Nikita he organised plant hunting expeditions into the surrounding territories, especially the Crimea and Abkhazia in the Caucasus.
+From Nikita, he organised plant hunting expeditions into the surrounding territories, especially the Crimea and Abkhazia in the Caucasus.

-He and his first wife, Elizabeth Feodorovna Baroness von Rosen, had a 500-acre estate called Artek near Bear Mountain (Ayu-Dag) in the Crimea.
-After the death of his first wife in 1855 he married a young girl from Riga in Simferopol on 2 Feb.
-1858, Leontine Werther, who died at the end of the same year giving birth to a daughter.
+He and his first wife, Elizabeth Feodorovna Baroness von Rosen, had a 500-acre estate called Artek near Bear Mountain (Ayu-Dag) in Crimea.
+After the death of his first wife in 1855, he married a young girl from Riga, Leontine Werther, in Simferopol on 2 February 1858.
+However, she died at the end of the same year giving birth to a daughter.